Robotic tailors to AR trainers. Fashion retail is evolving digitally.

 There’s a host of innovative and immersive solutions which brands and retailers are bringing to shopping online today, from Savile Row tailor Huntsman to bricks-and-mortar boutique Browns

 In order to survive, brands have had to adapt to the new dimensions of the digital world, where innovations in e-commerce are key, across not just websites, but social media channels – from Instagram to WeChat – too.
 According to McKinsey’s State of Fashion 2020 report, 13 percent of European consumers were, as a result of the pandemic, set to browse e-tailers for the first time this year, while, in April, a quarter of US and European shoppers were set to spend online using social media channels.
-Just this week, LVMH announced the creation of a conglomerate-wide position of ‘chief omnichannel officer’, to respond to the surge on luxury shopping online.
+In November 2020, LVMH announced the creation of a conglomerate-wide position of ‘chief omnichannel officer’, to respond to the surge on luxury shopping online.

 From 3D store experiences to AR changing rooms, Savile Row robots to shoppable Instagram filters, there’s a host of innovative and immersive solutions which brands are bringing to spending online today.
 Here we round up the brands and boutiques who are leading the way.